 Lauren Fleming RYT 200

 Lauren completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 Yoga has taught her to have a more in depth relationship with her breath, mind and body, and in return has lead her on a path of enlightenment and peace.
 Lauren’s goal is to help inspire others by the power of yoga and all its benefits

 Evie Shanefield, RYT 200

 Evie completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 As a college athlete, she used yoga to increase flexibility and help recovery.
 She continues to practice yoga to support a balanced and overall healthy lifestyle.
-She is currently a special education teacher in New Jersey in addition to sharing her love of yoga with the Sojourn Yoga community.
+She is currently an elementary school teacher in addition to sharing her love of yoga with the Sojourn Yoga community.